-- Make sure that the text is large enough to read - The purpose of the slide is to give the audience a structure, as something to jog their memory as to the point you are trying to make, or as a concrete expression of a formula, etc. It should not be a verbatim transcript of what you are saying.
+• The purpose of the slide is to give the audience a structure, as something to jog their memory as to the point you are trying to make, or as a concrete expression of a formula, etc. It should not be a verbatim transcript of what you are saying.
 If you are saying exactly what is on the slide then you are doing something wrong.

-Simple Visuals
+Clear Visuals

-• Too many sspecial effectss, fonts, colors, etc. make slides hard to read and understand and distract from your talk.
+Too many sspecial effectss, fonts, colors, etc. make slides hard to read and understand and distract from your talk.